 The following must be produced during inspections pay slips, schedules indicating the beginning, end and duration of the daily working time, proof of payment of wages or equivalent documents, public notice of the establishment of the employment relationship or equivalent documents, and the certificate relating to the applicable social security legislation.

 This documentation must be available in Italian already available at the time of the site inspection by the supervisory personnel.

 - IN CASE OF CABOTAGE?

 For the case of road haulage companies carrying out cabotage operations in Italy, see the relevant article.

 - WHAT DO WE DO?

-We assist foreign companies in the compulsory administrative formalities in the case of the secondment of personnel to Italy, with the right for the foreign company to appoint us as the contact person for the purposes of the secondment, thus making it quick, simple and economical for the foreign company to carry out the required activity on Italian territory.
-We can also assist the company and its workers in a constant manner, even during any inspections by the supervisory body.
+We assist foreign companies in the compulsory administrative formalities in the case of personnel secondment to Italy, with the foreign company having the option of appointing us as the contact person for the purposes of the secondment, thus making it quick, simple and inexpensive for the foreign company to carry out the requested activity on Italian territory.
+We can also constantly assist the same company and its workers, even during any inspections by the supervisory body.

-Please do not hesitate to contact us for a free and non-binding interview: [email protected]
+Please do not hesitate to contact us for a free, non-binding consultation: [email protected]

 links to institutional websites: